nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.

+3. **The JAR file cannot be opened with double-click on some apple devices**.
+If the JAR file fails to open, use a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar abcli.jar` command to run the application.

 --------------------------------------------------------------------------------------------------------------------